Mongolia Horse Trekking: Complete 2026 Steppe Guide

 Gobi Desert

 The Gobi Desert in southern Mongolia is a vast, austere landscape of sand dunes, dinosaur fossil sites, and mountain oases.
 The Khongoriin Els (Singing Dunes) are Mongolia’s largest sand dunes, stretching 100 km across the desert.
-You can ride camels to the base of the dunes, climb to the ridgeline (a strenuous 2-hour scramble in soft sand), and listen to the eerie humming sound the sand makes in the wind.
+Ride camels to the base of the dunes, climb to the ridgeline (a strenuous 2-hour scramble in soft sand), and listen to the eerie humming sound the sand makes in the wind.

-Activities: Camel riding, dune climbing, visiting the Flaming Cliffs (Bayanzag, a major dinosaur fossil site), visiting ice canyon Yolyn Am Cost: Guided Gobi tours from 80-120 USD per day per person (3-5 day tours) Best season: May through October
+Activities: Camel riding, dune climbing, visiting the Flaming Cliffs (Bayanzag, a major dinosaur fossil site), visiting ice canyon Yolyn Am Cost: Guided Gobi tours from $80–$120 USD per day per person (3–5 day tours) Best season: May through October

 Kayaking and Rafting

 The Tuul, Hovd, and Chuluut rivers offer kayaking and rafting through remote canyons and steppe landscapes.
-Multi-day river trips (3-7 days) are organized by a handful of specialist operators.
+Multi-day river trips (3–7 days) are organized by a handful of specialist operators.
+See our guide to whitewater kayaking epic rivers for what to expect from multi-day river expeditions.

 Comparison: Mongolia Horse Trekking Routes